 STR Starts or stops the data flow.

 Example.

-·

 Send str1CRLF The M-LINK sends data to the com port.
 Data is sent at the pulse rate for Energy, at the chop rate for Radiometers, and at 10Hz for Power.

 Send str0CRLF M-LINK stops sending data and replies Ok.

-Data is the hexadecimal data string.
-See the note below for how to decode this value.
+Date is the housdoning late string.
+One the note below for how to decode

+this value.

 MAX Query only.
 Returns the maximum range index for the head in use.

 Example

 Send maxCRLF

 Reply 27CRLF

 MIN Query only.
 Returns the minimum range index for the head in use.

 Example

 Send minCRLF

 Reply 20CRLF

+ZRO Command only.
+Sets the DC offset of the signal to the desired value.
 Example Send zroCRLF Reply 27,2350,655CRLF The values used are for example only.
-655 counts represent All heads use this value, except Radiometers which use 21.25V.
+655 counts represent 400mV of offset.
+All heads use this value, except Radiometers which use 2048 counts, or 1.25V.
 0 counts is 0V, 4095 counts is 2.5V.
-The reply is Rando DAC code, ADC counts.
+The reply is Range Index, Offset DAC code, ADC counts.
 If Auto Range is enabled, all ranges will be zeroed.
-If Auto Radionly the current range will be zeroed.
+If Auto Range is disabled, only the current range will be zeroed.
 SQL Command only.
-This command blocks the signal to the instruction synchronize two instruments in dual channel usage.
-2048 counts, or age Index, Offset ange is disabled, Reply 27,2350,655CRLF The values used are for example only.
-655 counts represent All heads use this value, except Radiometers which use 21.25V.
-0 counts is 0V, 4095 counts is 2.5V.
-The reply is Ran DAC code, ADC counts.
-If Auto Range is enabled, all ranges will be zeroed.
-If Auto Range is enabled, all ranges will be zeroed.
-SQL Command only.
-This command blocks the signal to the instruction synchronize two instruments in dual channel usage.
-2048 counts, or age Index, Offset ange is disabled, The values used are for example only.
-655 counts represent All heads use this value, except Radiometers which use 2 1.25V.
-0 counts is 0V, 4095 counts is 2.5V.
-The reply is Ran DAC code, ADC counts.
-If Auto Range is enabled, all ranges will be zeroed.
-If Auto Range is enabled, all ranges will be zeroed.
-SQL Command only.
-This command blocks the signal to the instruction synchronize two instruments in dual channel usage.
-2048 counts, or age Index, Offset ange is disabled, All heads use this value, except Radiometers which use 2 1.25V.
-0 counts is 0V, 4095 counts is 2.5V.
-The reply is Ran DAC code, ADC counts.
-If Auto Range is enabled, all ranges will be zeroed.
-If Auto Ra only the current range will be zeroed.
-SQL Command only.
-This command blocks the signal to the instruto synchronize two instruments in dual channel usage.
-2048 counts, or age Index, Offset ange is disabled, only the current range will be zeroed.
-SQL Command only.
-This command blocks the signal to the instruto synchronize two instruments in dual channel usage. - to synchronize two instruments in dual channel usage. ument.
-It is used l Example Send sql1CRLF will block the signal and stop triggering.
+This command blocks the signal to the instrument.
+It is used to synchronize two instruments in dual channel usage.
+Example Send sql1CRLF will block the signal and stop triggering.
 Send sql0CRLF will unblock the signal and start triggering.
-This allows two instruments in energy mode to start triggeri pulse. ng on the same MRD Query only.
-Returns the maximum reading for the head in use · · Example Send mrdCRLF Reply 216.7E-6CRLF, The maximum reading is 216.7uJ or uV V. SPD Enables or Disables anticipation for Thermopile heads.
+This allows two instruments in energy mode to start triggering on the same pulse.
+MRD Query only.
+Returns the maximum reading for the head in use.
+Example Send mrdCRLF Reply 216.7E-6CRLF, The maximum reading is 216.7uJ or uW.
+SPD Enables or Disables anticipation for Thermopile heads.
 Example Send spd1CRLF Anticipation is on and M-LINK returns Ok.
 Send spd0CRLF Anticipation is off and M-LINK returns Ok.
-SRC Sets the trigger source for energy or radiometric measuremen t.
+SRC Sets the trigger source for energy or radiometric measurement.
 Example Send src1CRLF Trigger source is external.
 Send src0CRLF Trigger source is internal.

 POL Sets the external trigger polarity for energy or radiometric measurement Example Send pol1CRLF Trigger polarity is rising edge.
 Send pol0CRLF Trigger polarity is falling edge.
 PRB Query only.
 Returns the head connected flag.
 If no head is present the command does not reply.
 This allows the control software to periodically poll for a head connection.
 Example Send prbCRLF Reply NCRLF N = 1, head is connected.
 No reply means no head is connected.
 AUT Command only.
 Enables or Disables Auto Ranging.
 Example Send aut1CRLF Enable Auto Range.
 Replies Ok.
 Send aut0CRLF Disables Auto Range, Replies Ok.
 NAM Query only.
 Returns the head name.
 Example Send nameCRLF Reply Head NameCRLF SSE Command only.
 Enables or Disables Single Shot Energy for Thermopile Heads.
 Example Send sse1CRLF Enable SSE Mode, M-LINK replies Ok.
 Send sse0CRLF Disables SSE Mode, M-LINK replies Ok.
-If a Thermopile head is not in use, M-LINK replies Thermopile Head Only. ii a Theimopile nead is not in use, ivi-Link replies Theimopile nead Only.
+If a Thermopile head is not in use, M-LINK replies Thermopile Head Only.